-The Dracaena Draco plant, a compact, slow-growing member of the Dracaena family, is native to southeast Africa.
+The Dracaena plant, a slow-growing member of the Dracaena family, is native to southeast Africa.
 It is often referred to as Dracaena fragrans or Dracaena deremensis.

 How to Care

 Light: Try to locate this plant near a window with filtered sun.
 Too little light will result in leaves losing their stripes, and could cause the plant's growth to become stunted.

 Water: Keeping it too dry, however, will result in brown leaf tips.
 The plants are sensitive to fluoride, which can kill the plant or stunt its growth; distilled water is best for watering these plants.

 Temperature and Humidity: Keep above 55 degrees Fahrenheit if possible.
 They do best in the mid-70s, and, they prefer at least 40 percent humidity, approaching the conditions of tropical Africa, the plant's native range.